dutes/ci_portfolio_two/README.md

 - The success page is displayed when the user submits a total that matches the price.
 - When the page is loaded, a success fanfare audio file is played.
 The file clip has an 'aria-label' associated with it for accessibility.
-- The continue button returns the user back to the gallery of toys they have just chosen from.
+- The continue button returns the user back to the gallery of toys they have just chosen from, which will now have the just purchased toy removed.
 - The new game button returns the user to the main page, allowing them to select a new toy to play the game with.
 - Both buttons are responsive to mouse over and click.
 The cursor changes to a pointer on mouse over.